robotsinside/laravel-breadcrumbs/README.md

 Let's say you have an admin area in your app, in that case you probably want to remove the `admin` segment from your breadcrumbs.

-You can achieve this by defining a mutator and calling the `remove` method in the `mutate` method, for example:
+You can achieve this by defining a mutator and calling the `remove` method in the `mutate` method.
+The `remove` method expect an array, so you can remove multiple nodes if needed.

 ```php
 <?php